openhwgroup/core-v-verif/cv32e40p/sim/riscof/README.md

 ## Steps:
 - `cd core-v-verif/cv32e40p/sim/riscof`
-- `make setup_riscof-compliance CFG=<cfg_name>` : RUN this step preferably only once to avoid doing git clone everytime.
+- `make setup_riscof_sim CFG=<cfg_name>` : RUN this step preferably only once to avoid doing git clone everytime.
 This step will do git clone for the compilance test suite - `riscv-arch-test` in vendor_lib/riscof/riscof_arch_test_suite directory and also do a sanity RTL compilation. `CFG` option here is to ensure relevant SIM RUN directory based on CFG is created, else `default` CFG will be selected to create directory path similar to uvmt simulations.

 - `make riscof_get_testlist RISCOF_SIM=YES CFG=<cfg_name>` : This is optional step.
 This is basically a sanity check to validate the make scripts, flow and all riscof setup files are validated before running.